 One of the cornerstones of the EU Sustainable Finance Action Plan is to bring clarity to the market regarding which economic activities can be considered sustainable with the aim of encouraging sustainable investing and preventing greenwashing.
 The EU Taxonomy is an ambitious attempt to define these activities and the related technical standards for six environmental objectives (see diagram).

-Sustainalytics’ EU Taxonomy Solution assesses companies’ alignment to the Climate Change Mitigation objective, supplementing reporting data with sophisticated estimation and proxy approaches to give a more holistic picture of a company’s overall alignment where reporting is limited.
-It will evolve to cover changes in the regulatory requirements as well as the additional environmental objectives when the relevant standards are defined or, in the case of Climate Change Adaptation, when sufficient data becomes available to build reliable models.
+Sustainalytics’ EU Taxonomy Solution assesses companies’ alignment to the Climate Change Mitigation and Climate Change Adaptation objectives, supplementing reported data with sophisticated estimation and proxy approaches to give a holistic picture of a company’s overall alignment where reporting is limited.
+It will evolve to cover changes in the regulatory requirements as well as the additional environmental objectives.

 Key Features and Benefits